projectcalico/calico/getting-started/non-cluster/about.md

 ### Big picture

-Secure hosts not in a cluster by installing Calico with networking and/or networking policy enabled.
+Secure hosts not in a cluster by installing {{site.prodname}} with networking and/or networking policy enabled.

 ### Value